-Every four years our society invests a great deal of time and resources in the selection of not just a president, but a platform for governing.
+Every four years our society invests a great deal of time and resources in the selection of not just a president, but a plan for governing; a platform.
 This document should serve society like a four-year business plan.
 Our constitution is clear, you should build agreement among the states for your policy proposals to the point the people elect a majority to Congress and a president in support.
 If you have not done the work of gaining consent in this way, then you have not earned the support required to change the people’s laws or to govern.
 There are too many groups that prioritize making demands but neglect organizing the people's representative power; their vote.
 Advancing the people's platform requires community organizing, holding obstructionists accountable, and winning legislative majorities; so we need a movement of organizers that make sure this work gets done first.

 Our society conducts a presidential primary process across all 50 states that all parties can leverage to draw a majority of people to a candidate and platform.
 It’s important to acknowledge the legitimacy only such a massive democratic process can confer.
 When too many groups disregard obtaining the consent of the governed, or dismiss the results of elections, it fundamentally harms our union the same way disregard for consent harms all relationships.
 Friendship, marriage, family, church, union, city, state, nation are all human relationships that depend on a deep appreciation for the importance of not just what you want, but also for building agreement or consent to a course of action.
 The national presidential candidate debates reach tens of millions.
 Tens of thousands of media reports cover a wide diversity of the people’s concerns.
 Hundreds of millions are spent by campaigns to educate, persuade and mobilize the people’s support on issues through their vote; along with countless volunteer hours.
 This not only produces tens of millions of votes, but it is also the greatest legitimate delegation of the people's power in our republic.
 Restoring proper respect and cooperation around this is how we address cancerous infighting.
 Here is our theory of change: